camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 A task listener supports following attributes:

 * **event (required)**: the type of task event on which the task listener will be invoked.
   Possible events are:
     * **create**: occurs when the task has been created and all task properties are set.
     * **assignment**: occurs when the task is assigned to somebody.
-Note: when process execution arrives in a userTask, an assignment event will be fired first, before the create event is fired.
-This might seem like an unnatural order but the reason is pragmatic: when receiving the create event, we usually want to inspect all properties of the task, including the assignee.
+Note: when process execution arrives in a userTask, and an assignee is explicitly set on the user task, an assignment event will be fired after the create event is fired.
+This leaves us to inspect all properties of the task when we receive the create listener.
+The assignment event can be used for a more fine grained inspection, when the assignee is actually set.
+    * **update**: occurs when a task property is changed (ex. assignee, owner, priority, etc.).
+     Note: the initial setting of properties when a task is initialised does not fire an update event.
     * **complete**: occurs when the task is completed and just before the task is deleted from the runtime data.
     * **delete**: occurs just before the task is deleted from the runtime data.
 	* **timeout**: occurs when the specified timer is due.
 Note: this event type requires one [timerEventDefinition][timerEventDefinition] child element in the task listener and will only be fired if the [Job Executor][job-executor] is enabled.

 * **class**: the delegation class that must be called.
 This class must implement the `org.camunda.bpm.engine.impl.pvm.delegate.TaskListener` interface.